 Yes.
-You are encouraged to revise your proposal in light of the reviewers' comments on your previous application.
+You are encouraged to revise your proposal in light of the reviewers' comments.
 To request these comments, send an e-mail message to sem-inst@neh.gov.
-After you read the comments, you may follow up with a phone call to a program officer.
-You may also submit a draft of your new proposal by January 24 to receive additional feedback.
+After you read the comments, you may follow up with a phone call with a program officer.
+You may also submit a draft of your new proposal by the date specified in section D4.
+"Submission dates and times" of the notice of funding opportunity.

 I have led a previous NEH summer program.
-Am I eligible to apply at the February 21, 2019 deadline?
+Am I eligible to apply at the February 2020 deadline for the same project?